 - assurance that the whole organisation practises and adheres to the Positive Workplace Behaviours Model Standards

-- improvements required to strengthen the connection and alignment between leadership, management, and front-line staff
+- improvements required to strengthen the connection and alignment between leadership, management, and front-line kaimahi

-- assurance that the organisation has robust procedures in place that relate to the confidence of staff that they can 'speak up' safely
+- assurance that the organisation has robust procedures in place that relate to the confidence of kaimahi that they can 'speak up' safely

 - understanding on the front line and at regional level of the operating model, the vision of devolvement for the future, and their individual roles in achieving that vision.